klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.ipfs.md

 caver.ipfs.setIPFSNode(host, port, ssl)
 ```

-Initializes to connect with IPFS Node.
-When IPFS Node information is set through this function, you can upload files to IPFS or load files stored in IPFS.
+Initializes a connection with an IPFS Node.
+When an IPFS Node information is set through this function, you can upload files to IPFS or load files from IPFS.

 **Parameters**